Newsletter

 Director's Message

-Be sure to check your emails and the "Livewhale" MEST calendar for the announcement of Spring semester events like our annual Mediaevalia at the Lilly lecture and workshop.
-Also this Spring, MEST will also be collaborating with our newly reconstituted Graduate Student Advisory Committee (GSAC), which is spearheading the Spring Symposium and making plans for a keynote speaker.
-The theme they have chosen for the Symposium is “Borderlands: Reimagining the Medieval Periphery.”
-I will be writing soon with more information, but I encourage all graduate students and faculty interested in participating in the Symposium to contact me (rdgiles@iu.edu).
+Be sure to check your emails and the "LiveWhale" MEST calendar for the announcement of Spring events, including: Mediaevalia’s lecture and workshop at the Lilly; the “Dramatic Entanglements” Symposium; and the “Medieval Memes Activity” at April’s First Thursday.
+Also, we will again be collaborating with our new Graduate Student Advisory Committee, which is spearheading the MEST Spring Symposium and making plans for a keynote speaker.
+The tentative theme they have chosen for this symposium is “The Comic.”
+I will be writing soon with more information, but I encourage all graduate students and faculty interested in participating to contact me (mest@iu.edu).
+Also, please let us know about any additional upcoming events that might be of interest to the community.

 Sincerely,